MTechWare/MTechWare/README.md

 - 👋 Hi, I’m @MTechWare
-- 👀 I’m interested in Coding
+- 👀 I’m interested in being an IT Technician
 - 🌱 I’m currently learning | Batch

 <!---